 Jodi Melville (Amy Adams) is a little overweight and dreams of being thin.
-When she begins a diet regimin including smoothies vegatables grown in meteor-rich soil, she starts to loose weight…and cannot stop the hunger.
+When she begins a diet regimen including smoothies vegetables grown in meteor-rich soil, she starts to lose weight…and cannot stop the hunger.
 Lex learns that there are ties between meteor rocks and superhumans…leading him to Dr. Steven Hamilton (Joe Morton).
 Nell plans a birthday blowout bash for Lana and Pete could become Jodi’s next meal.

 1.8 Jitters Airdate: 12/11/01